devlunch4/JavaHighLast/README.md

 JavaHighLast
 =============

-#idDataHotel(idDataHotel , ioPhoneBook),
+Project : idDataHotel(idDataHotel , ioPhoneBook),

-#xwebBoard(xwebBoard)
+Project : xwebBoard(xwebBoard)

-#If tou need info, Find in Project or Package in README.pdf
+If tou need info, Find in Project or Package in README.pdf

+THANK YOU!
+HAVE A GOOD DAY! ;D